Triple Cross (1966 film): Production

+Director Terence Young had met the real Eddie Chapman twice, once prior to World War II, and again while he was an intelligence officer in the Guards Armoured Division during the Liberation of France.

-In his autobiography In Spite of Myself: A Memoir, Christopher Plummer stated that Eddie Chapman was to have been a technical adviser on the film but the French authorities would not allow him in the country because he was still wanted over an alleged plot to kidnap Sultan Mohammed V of Morocco.
+The film was shot on-location in London and Paris, and at Victorine Studios in Nice.
+In his memoir In Spite of Myself, Christopher Plummer stated that Chapman was to have been a technical adviser on the film but the French authorities would not allow him in the country because he was still wanted over an alleged plot to kidnap Sultan Mohammed V of Morocco.

+Triple Cross is the second pairing of Terence Young and French actress Claudine Auger.
+She was the leading Bond girl in Thunderball (1965), which Young also directed.
+Young originally wanted Dr. No leading lady Ursula Andress to play a role, but she declined.

 Reception

 Reviews were generally mixed for Triple Cross.
 The review for Variety thought Plummer's performance was listless and the plot hackneyed.
 "Though based on a true story of a British safecracker who worked as a double spy during the Second World War, Triple Cross is made in the standard spy pattern of having him a ladies' man, fast with his mitts, glib and shrewd and with overloaded and obvious suspense bits thrown in to rob this of the verisimilitude needed to give it a more original fillip."
 Roger Ebert of the Chicago Sun-Times gave the film 2.5 out of 4 stars and described the film as "A slow-paced, loosely plotted excursion into the Spy business.
 One or two competent performances struggle to its surface, tread water briefly and sink.
 It's hard to fix the blame".

 On 30 June 2023, in The Times, Kevin Maher gave the film 4/5 stars, observing: “Derided on release as a lacklustre 007 knock-off from the Bond maestro Terence Young (Dr. No, From Russia with Love), this Christopher Plummer vehicle has aged into dark pulp perfection.”